YeonJi2/FriendUPSimpleInstall/README.md

 Also, **FriendUP source directory will be located at where you run script from,** and FriendUP files will be built and installed under (FriendUP Source directory)/build.

-## About MySQL/MariaDB setup
-The method that this script uses to set password **does work**, however, you won't be able to login to MySQL/MariaDB without sudo.
-And it seems like any password(including empty password) works(even if it's set) without login errors when sudo was used to access MySQL/MariaDB server.
-And as a result, PHPMyAdmin does not work.

-So, if you don't like these things, I don't recommand using this script.

 ## Tested environment
 This script was tested on Raspbian 2018/06/27 release.